 Start by tossing the fruit with cornstarch, sugar and cinnamon in a bowl.
 Divide evenly between 3, pre-seasoned cast iron skillets on a parchment-lined baking sheet.

 Next, prepare the crisp topping.
 Add cubed butter, brown sugar, granulated sugar, cinnamon, oat flour and rice flour to a mixing bowl.
-Use a pasty cutter (or fork or your hands) to mix together until pea-sized lumps form.
+Use a pastry cutter (or fork or your hands) to mix together until pea-sized lumps form.
 Add rolled oats, then mix until small lumps form.
 Spoon evenly over fruit and bake at 375°F until golden brown.

 Some Notes About this Summer Crisp Recipe